ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 constraints.
 Second, the resolution of the AllenCCFv3 atlas is much lower than the fMOST data, thus the mapping process will cause much of the high-resolution information in the fMOST images to be lost regardless.
-Thus, we perform a cubic b-spline downsampling of the fMOST data to reduce the resolution of each image to 25 $\mu m$ isotropic to match the 25 $\mu m$ AllenCCFv3 intensity atlas using ``ants.resample_image(...)``.
+Thus, we perform a cubic B-spline downsampling of the fMOST data to reduce the resolution of each image to match the isotropic 25 $\mu m$ voxel resolution of the AllenCCFv3 intensity atlas using ``ants.resample_image(...)``.
 An important detail to note is that while the fMOST images and atlas are downsampled, the mapping learned during the registration is assumed to be continuous.
-Thus, after establishing the mapping to the AllenCCFv3, we can interpolate the learned mapping and apply it to the high-resolution native data directly to transform any spatially aligned data (such as the single-cell neuron reconstructions) into the AllenCCFv3.
+Thus, after establishing the mapping to the AllenCCFv3, we can interpolate the learned mapping and apply it directly to the high-resolution native data directly to transform any spatially aligned data (such as the single-cell neuron reconstructions) into the AllenCCFv3.